SouthbankSoftware/proofable/README.md

 ### Step 4: set the key-values we want to prove

 This step sets a bunch of key-values that we want to prove in the trie we have just created.
-In this case, they are my home sensor readings.
+In the example, they are my home sensor readings.
 Both key and value can be arbitrary binaries.
 They key order doesn't matter.
 When getting key-values from the trie, e.g. [`GetTrieKeyValues`](https://github.com/SouthbankSoftware/provenx/tree/master/pkg/api/api.go), they will always be sorted according to the key's alphabetical order.
 When setting key-values, you can also make multiple [`SetTrieKeyValues`](https://github.com/SouthbankSoftware/provenx/tree/master/pkg/api/api.go) calls as a way to build up a large trie incrementally

 ```go
 root, err := api.SetTrieKeyValues(ctx, cli, id, root,